giraone/oms-application/README.md

 # Object Storage based on Postgres and S3

-This Spring Boot application show how documents and images can be managed using a combination of a relational database (e.g. PostgreSQL) and a S3 object storage (AWS S3, Minio), where the S3 storage is directly exposed as a tier-2 system.
+This Spring Boot application shows, how documents and images can be managed using a combination of a relational database (e.g. PostgreSQL) and a S3 object storage (AWS S3, Minio), where the S3 storage is directly exposed as a tier-2 system.

-All the logic (e.g. authorization) is held in a relational database (tier 3) and served by a tier 2 Spring Boot REST service.
+All the logic (e.g. authorization) is held in a relational database (tier-3) and served by a tier-2 Spring Boot REST service.
 The S3 storage is used directly by the clients (browser) using **pre-signed URLs**.

 ## The application